 In most cases, the company contracts with employers and insurers to offer its services to employees or plan members.
 Companies pay an annual fee of $300 per member; the covered individuals pay up to $35 to have a WhiteGlove nurse practitioner make a long distance moving house (or office) call.
 (The serivce is available from 8 a.m. to 8 p.m. every day of the year.)
 Individuals can also sign up with WhiteGlove, for $420 annually and the same $35 fee.

-The visit fee also covers any generic prescription medications that are provided.
 In addition, the nurse practitioner leaves behind a “well kit” with chicken soup, crackers, Tylenol, cough drops, tissues and other incidentals.

 Companies like the service because it controls their costs, says Bob Fabbio, WhiteGlove’s chief executive and co-founder.
 “We’ve turned variable, unpredictable expenses .?.?. into a capped event,” he says.